Hobojoe-Dimaloun/HTML-Doc-Gen/README.md

 C:/.../project/docs

-The program will then scrap the function names from each header file, along with any description following the function name.
+The program will then scrape the function names from each header file, along with any description following the function name.

 ## Header file formatting